 We simply cannot permit the conservative idea to be manipulated for either partisan advantage or materialist interests.
 But how are we to save conservatism from political adventurers with no loyalty to and defiant of what can even be termed an ascetical conservative ontology?
 How are we to save conservatism from those who see it solely in its evolutionary praxis or shapes and dismiss its metaphysical meaning, its origins and ends?
 Who are today the true authorities on whom we can rely for disinterested testimony that transcends the publicists and personalities who dominate the electronic media?
 These are questions that one will not find in the pages and editorial commentaries of newspapers, or on broadcast journalism, or in weekly or monthly tabloids (and headlines) totally subservient to the moment and to the mindlessness that is a national epidemic.

-That we cannot rely on academe, which is in total disarray or in ideological captivity, is, inescapably, a worrisome fact that further complicates matters of high importance in the quarrel between a traditional and an evolutionary conservatism— and that makes the writings in this quarterly conservative review so vital, as is attested to in this most recent essay by Professor Pickett, and in earlier essays by Richard J. Bishirjian (“Origins and End of the New World Order”), Jude P. Dougherty (“The Fragility of Democracy”), Bruce P. Frohnen (“The Patriotism of a Conservative”), and Paul Gottfried (“The Conservative Movement in Discontinuity”).
+That we cannot rely on academe, which is in total disarray or in ideological captivity, is, inescapably, a worrisome fact that further complicates matters of high importance in the quarrel between a traditional and an evolutionary conservatism— and that makes the writings in this quarterly conservative review so vital, as is attested to in the most recent essay by Professor T.H.
+Pickett (“War, Power, and Supremacy”, Modern Age, Summer 2006), and in earlier essays by Richard J. Bishirjian (“Origins and End of the New World Order”), Jude P. Dougherty (“The Fragility of Democracy”), Bruce P. Frohnen (“The Patriotism of a Conservative”), and Paul Gottfried (“The Conservative Movement in Discontinuity”).
 Individually and collectively, these essays, it can be said, are authentic texts that are moulded by disinterested diagnostic aims.
 There is no hidden agenda in them, no self-serving motive, no twisted moral subtlety, no pretense or affectation.
 In them we see the interplay of critical intelligence, analysis, and judgment surmounting the pernicious nullities that destroy thought and discrimination and mar the pursuit of criticism.

 The following words, which are representative of the stimulating thought in George Carey’s hard-hitting essay on The Future of Conservatism (an updated version here, ed.), should alert one to the problem that faces conservatives who are concerned with upholding their raison d’être and their integrity, as well as defending the validity of conservatism, if it is also to be saved from the misunderstanding and the misrepresentation that have been accruing in more recent years and that threaten its integrity: “Ultimately, one lesson for traditional conservatives, who more than most see the need for a politics guided and restrained by enduring principles, seems clear enough: They should never swear undying allegiance to either political party.”
 Here, in sum, we are faced with the daunting challenge to conservatives who are concerned with their true mission and with what defines their identity and separates and saves it from the confusion, the vagueness, the accretions that threaten the standards of tradition that reside in conservatism.
 To allow the evangels of contemporaneity to prostitute the ethos of conservatism is to yield to a cheapness that not only smothers the very soul of the conservative idea but also deconstructs it beyond recognition.
 A decomposed conservatism is a failed conservatism relegated to a vacuum of disinheritance and to a methodical devaluation regnant in a postmodern society impervious to moral and spiritual foundations.